dannofield/CarND-Path-Planning-Project/README.md

 Also we have predictions from sensor fusion informations that are in (x, y) coordinates: so ultimately we check collision avoidance and safety distances in (x, y) coordinates.

 This approach has its disvantages, specially during a cold start, we can end up with useless wheels movements.
 This is a subject for further improvement so this method was not used.

+# Reflection

+I really loved the way this module was addressed.
+The behavior planner gets fed by the Sensor fusion module that has to detect obstacles correctly, either moving or static through RADA & LIDAR; computer vision, serialization maps, localization data through GPS, and other sensors like gyroscope, accelerometer, speed encoder disks.

+All this data feeds the behavior planner so it can suggest a maneuver that is feasible, safe, legal efficient.

+In practice, a self-driving car has multiples behavior planners, to be used on highways, parking lots,  intersections, etc.

+We didn't implement a Jerk Minimizing Trajectory, nor a motion planner like an A* or a Hybrid A* algorithm but it would be interesting to integrate everything in this project.

 ## References